Hello, I'm Bridget Poulter and welcome to my Egyptian dance website.

-Today, 'bellydance' usually describes the cabaret form with dancers dressed in a beaded 'bedlah' and maybe a bare midriff.
-But the differences between the two styles are subtle - the most obvious being that we are more covered up.
+Today, 'bellydance' usually refers to the cabaret form with dancers dressed in a beaded 'bedlah' and maybe a bare midriff.
+The differences between these styles are subtle - the most obvious being that, with traditional-style dance, we are more covered up.

 Click on the menu to find out more about the background to the dance, my classes, and details on dance events and performances.